-31. SUPPORT authorization for regional approaches to comply with aquatic pesticide permit issues under the purview of the State Water Resources Control Board.
-Contra Costa County entered into an agreement with a neighboring county and

-- several cities to share the costs of monitoring.
-While it makes sense for local government to pool resources to save money, State Board regulations make regional monitoring infeasible. - 32.
+- 30. SUPPORT authorization for regional approaches to comply with aquatic pesticide permit issues under the purview of the State Water Resources Control Board.
+Contra Costa County entered into an agreement with a neighboring county and several cities to share the costs of monitoring.
+While it makes sense for local government to pool resources to save money, State Board regulations make regional monitoring infeasible. - 31.
 SUPPORT efforts to provide local agencies with more flexibility and options to fund stormwater programs.
 Stormwater permit requirements issued by the Regional Water Quality Control Boards are becoming more and more expensive, yet there is no funding.

-Stormwater services, encompassing both water quality and drainage/flood control, should be structured like a utility with the ability to set rates similar to the other two key water services: drinking water and wastewater. - 33.
-SUPPORT efforts to provide immunity to local public agencies for any liability for their clean-up of contaminations on private lands.
-This will be more critical as the Regional Water Quality Control Boards institute Total Maximum Daily Loads, which establish a maximum allowable amount of a pollutant (like mercury) in the stormwater from a watershed. - 34.
+Stormwater services, encompassing both water quality and drainage/flood control, could be structured like a utility with the ability to set rates similar to the other two key water services: drinking water and wastewater.

+- 32. SUPPORT efforts to provide immunity to local public agencies for any liability for their clean-up of contaminations on private lands.
+This will be more critical as the Regional Water Quality Control Boards institute Total Maximum Daily Loads, which establish a maximum allowable amount of a pollutant (like mercury) in the stormwater from a watershed. - 33.
 SUPPORT efforts to require the Department of Water Resources (DWR) to provide 200 year flood plain mapping for all areas in the legal Delta.
 SB 5 requires the County and cities in the Delta to insure certain development projects must have 200 year level of protection and to make certain related findings.
-DWR has revisited developing zoning flood plain mapping, and if they do, only working in areas protected by project levees which does not include any areas within Contra Costa County.
+DWR has revisited developing zoning flood plain mapping, and if they do, only working in areas protected by project levees which does not include any areas within Contra Costa County. - 34.
+SUPPORT legislation to enable Zone 7 Water Agency to become a new public agency, separate and apart from the Alameda County Flood Control and Water Conservation District, with territory in both Alameda and Contra Costa counties and the power to provide specific services, insofar as the legislation is guided by adopted Principles of Understanding.